 When we took off the keycaps between the K556 and K556-RK we didn’t find it surprising they were brown switches.
 We sorta knew what we were getting from previous reviewers on this.
 But the fact that on the K556-RK that the stem of the switch is more re-enforced.
 This is because those round type-writer keycaps are more shallow than the standard square keycaps and thus they do not bottom out as square keycaps would.
-Which begs the question:
+This begs the question:

 Why doesn't RedDragon use re-enforced stems on ALL of their boards? - S

 How "serviceable" is the RedDragon keyboard?

 We think that RedDragon has taken a lot of fantastic strides in making sure their keyboard is serviceable by allowing the end-user to extract the mechanical switches themselves right off of the PCB.
 But as we were taking apart this keyboard.
 However, we have concerns with the plastic support mounts that hold up keys such as Shift, Enter Keys, Tab Keys, Space Bars, and so-in.
 That in other keyboards out there used the classic “U” metal bar to act as the stabilizer between the ABS plastic and keys.
 RedDragon instead is using plastic actuators are stabilizing the larger keys.
 This begs the question.

 What if one of my stabilizer keys break? - S